 I research what Filipino/a/x books are out there in every genre and share them on social media.
 I also love mythology and folkore, being a huge gamer.
 I am working on a fantasy novel, and am the creator of the podcast, Filipino Fairy Tales, Mythology and Folklore.

-By day, I work as an Officer of Communications and Graphic Design.
+By day, I work as a community and engagement manager.
 (It is why I love social media and making weird TikToks!)

 maris at sampaguitas mahal launch